thradams/cake/removing_phase_2.md

 But maybe some code is using this style and it will be a breaking change.
 Then this proposal sugest a error if line-continuation is used inside comments.

+Other alternative is to keep line continuation in comments but it happens at token level not phase 2.

 Another issue is that since backslash-newline occurs during phase 2, it allows breaking identifers, as shown in this example: